 How could I not include the oldest surviving sampler?
 This example by Jane Bostocke is the quintessential example of a sampler from the 1500s, and basically stands as the example all other samples are compared to.
 Mostly containing cross stitch and backstitch, it also includes beads, meaning that this was also a very very very expensive sampler for the time.

 The Intimate Passage Cross Stitch Sampler

-This cross stitch fomr Elizabeth Parker is probably the most imtimate work you have ever seen.
-Its open words of “As I cannot write I put this down simply and freely as I might speak to a person to whose intimacy and tenderness I can fully intrust myself.” gives you a shocking protrail of the mind of a 13 year old girl, who continues to write about her treatment that is “cruelty too horrible to mention” and her thoughts on suicide.
+This cross stitch from Elizabeth Parker is probably the most intimate work you have ever seen.
+Its open words of “As I cannot write I put this down simply and freely as I might speak to a person to whose intimacy and tenderness I can fully entrust myself.” gives you a shocking portrait of the mind of a 13-year-old girl, who continues to write about her treatment that is “cruelty too horrible to mention” and her thoughts on suicide.